scg-unibe-ch/ese2016-team8/baseProject/task 5 - usability/scenarios.md

 The user waits happily for the bidding to end.

 Suddenly, when about five minutes remain, the user get's overbidden by another user.
+(>This means that you need to log in as another user, overbid yourself for this single purpose.)

 The user then proceeds to overbid the anon again, staying the most-bidding user until the offer runs out.